ReeveVanneman/occupations/README.md

 ## arguments
-jobs.py is called with one argument, a prefix for input and output files. e.g. python3 jobs.py NYT
+jobs.py is called with one argument, a prefix for input and output files. e.g. python3 jobs.py NYT would look for a file NYTfiles.txt listing all the text filenames to be processed.
+It would also produce output files with the prefix NYT (NYTcensus.xls, NYTtotals.txt, etc.)

 ## compiling jobs.py:
 jobs.py uses python standard packages: re json sys